JS2PBF/SwiftADIParser/Sources/SwiftADIParser/SwiftADIParser.docc/SwiftADIParser.md

 > Note: The length of the parsed data is exactly the same as the data-length in the ADI data-specifier.
 If the specified length is smaller thant the actual length of data, only the partial data of the specified length is provided to ``ADIParserDelegate/parser(_:foundDataSpecifier:dataLength:dataType:data:)-7bflj``, and the lest part is treated as "comment" and provided to ``ADIParserDelegate/parser(_:foundComment:)-1q0ca``.
 On the other hand, if the specified length is larger than the actual length, the following data-specifier will be treated as "data".

+## Additional Resources

+- [ADIF.org](https://www.adif.org/)\: The ADIF specification and other information can be found.

 ## Topics